 Infant and Toddler visitation during a Texas CPS case

 If your children are very young, it is more likely that they will need to have more consistent physical contact with you to maintain a strong bond.
 Think about the moment that your child was born.
 The first thing that the nurses likely did was plop that baby down on your chest (if you are the child’s mother) to begin that bonding process.
-That level of connection can be harmed if you are physically separated from your young child for an extended period of time.
+That level of connection can be harmed if you are physically separated from your young child for an extended period.

 The caseworker’s responsibility is to identify those people in your child’s life who are important and to arrange visitation with those people as frequently as possible.
 Separation anxiety is a real concern when it comes to children that are under the age of four.
 Keeping your child’s safety in mind, the more time, the better when it comes to spending time with your child who is of this age group.